sumup-oss/circuit-ui/.changeset/dull-wombats-remain.md

 '@sumup/circuit-ui': minor
 ---

-Added support for passing SVGs as `image` to the `NotificationFullscreen` and `NotificationModal` components.
+Added support for passing an SVG component as `image.svg` to the `NotificationFullscreen` and `NotificationModal` components.